-The group had a discussion on the merits of using a historical threshold, which derives a threshold for each county based on past performance, and Adjusted Performance Measure (APM), which uses statistical regression analyses to predict what a county's performance should be based on participant and community factors.
-Workgroup participants noted that while some factors affecting performance are clearly within county control, success on some of the measures is driven by external factors, such as the economy and wages, which affect the non-custodial parent's ability to pay child support.
+The current threshold for this measure is a historical threshold that is unique to each county.
+This threshold was developed by a state-county-advocate workgroup.
+This workgroup noted that while some factors affecting performance are clearly within county control, success on some of the measures is driven by external factors, such as the economy and wages, which affect the non-custodial parent's ability to pay child support.
 The external environment and participant demographics vary by county and counties with a poor economy, a high rate of non-marital births, or high rates of parental incarceration have more performance challenges to overcome.
+Performance for each county is compared against their unique historical threshold, and those counties with performance both below their individual threshold and the state median are required to complete at PIP.
+The Performance Management team will be reviewing this methodology in 2017.